 Making a tomato sauce recipe the traditional Italian way takes pride, the use of quality ingredients and plenty of love.
 Love for the food, love for the tradition and love for the people you share it all with.

 A tomato sauce is a mainstay in Italy and Italian cuisine.
-It is included in so many dishes that it is always on hand and to ensure that it's always available, the tomato is always present in the garden, the local stores and street markets and of course, the kitchens.
+It is included in so many dishes that it is always on hand and to ensure that it's always available for the next Italian masterpiece.
+The tomato is always present in the garden, the local stores, the street markets and of course, in the kitchens.

 A great sauce starts with great tomatoes!